 Force big beauty brands to remove cancerous chemicals from Black women’s hair products

-Black women should be able to trust beauty brands to sell us products that are safe – not that could kill us.
+Black women should be able to trust beauty brands to sell us products that are safe – not that could kill us

-In July 2021 Oxford University published research which found that long-term use of lye-based relaxers is linked to a 30% increased breast cancer risk for Black women.
+In July 2021, Oxford University published research which found thatlong-term use of lye-based relaxers is linked to a 30% increased breast cancer risk for Black women.
 Lye (sodium hydroxide) is the chemical used to unblock drains.
 Many Black women understand the risk of scalp burns but most have no idea that hair relaxers could be detrimental to our health.

 L’Oréal is one of the biggest manufacturers of hair relaxers in the world through its ownership of Dark & Lovely and SoftSheen Carson.
 Level Up found that lye is present even in their products labelled “no lye” – including those designed for children.
 So even when Black women think they are making a healthier, more conscious decision, they’re being lied to.